p65536/AI-UX-Customizer/docs/UX-Customizer/README.md

 * Export/import settings (in JSON format)
 * **Includes sample settings, making it easy to get started.**
 * **[GGGUX only] Auto-load full chat history**: Automatically loads the entire chat history when opening a conversation, eliminating the need to manually scroll up multiple times.
+* **[GPTUX only] Layout Scan (Firefox Only)**: Automatically performs a layout scan on chat load to mitigate scroll position jumps caused by late-loading messages or images.

 ---